vjrantal/cosmos-graph-test/README.md

 ```
 -b 1000
 ```
-- Name of the root node (e.g. industrial plant id).
-This name will also be prefixed in all children vertex Ids.
+- Name of the root node (e.g. Industrial Plant Id).
+This value will serve as the partition key of the Cosmos DB collection.
+It will also be prefixed in all children vertex Ids for convinience.
 ```
 -r plant13
 ```